-Cytokines function, use, definition, inflammation & side effects
+Cytokines function, use, definition, inflammation and side effects

 Cytokines are small secreted proteins, that are released by cells and have a specific effect on the interactions and communications between cells, Cytokines are important in cell signaling, Cytokines are peptides and can’t cross the lipid bilayer of cells to enter the cytoplasm, they include chemokines, interferons, interleukins, lymphokines, and tumour necrosis factors.